rlucas11/panelCodeR/README.md

 ```
 The other options are described below (and in the R help functions).

+- `predetermined` specifies whether to include correlations between the random intercept (i.e., stable trait component) in residualized models.
+As described by Andersen (2022), this addresses some problems with these models when certain assumptions are violated.
 - `crossLag` specifies whether the reciprocal lagged associations between the two variables in a bivariate model are included.
 - `ma` specifies whether to include moving averages (introduced in the context of the GCLM, but technically possible to include in other models; see Zyphur et al, 2020).
 - `clma` specifies whether to include cross-lagged moving averages (again introduced in the context of the GCLM).